Islington CAMHS in Schools

-Vicky Mattison, CAMHS Deputy Lead for Schools (with responsibility for special schools)
+Vicky Mattison (right), CAMHS Deputy Lead for Schools (with responsibility for special schools)

-CAMHS clinicians working in the two locality organised multi-disciplinary teams are allocated to each of the schools in the borough.
+CAMHS clinicians are allocated to each of the schools in the borough.
 Each school and clinician is supported by a member of the Schools’ Lead Team.

 The work that they do in the school will depend on the needs of the school.
 Some schools may have more than one clinician with different training working with them.

-Referrals to the school’s CAMHS clinician usually come from the school.
-However, parents or carers can talk to school staff about the possibility of being seen in school if they have concerns about their child or young person.
+Referrals to the school’s CAMHS clinician usually come from school.
+However, parents or carers can talk to school staff about the possibility of being seen in school if they have concerns.
 Often parents and teachers are asked whether they would prefer to be seen at school or at the clinic.
-Some families prefer to not to see someone from CAMHS in the child’s school.

 We are committed to delivering consultation and training to staff, both in the form of formalised trainings (such as Solihull /Attachment theory/ understanding ADHD), and also by supporting individuals or groups of staff with dilemmas relating to children in their classes.